JetsGame/GroomRL/runcards/README.md

 - dropout: value for dropout layer (ignored if 0)
 - nb_units: number of units in NN
 - nb_layers: number of layers for Dense architecture
+- nb_actions:

 ## cluster
 The parameters for cluster runs
 - enable: enable cluster mode (true or false)
 - url: url for MongoTrials
 - exp_key: exp_key parameter
+- max_evals: maximum number of evaluations for the grid search

 ## test
 Contains information about the test data